alizebreezes/alizebreezes/README.md

 ### Hello, I am Alize 🌱
-#### Programming actualizes my imagination & ideas which makes me fall into it!
-I think I like problems... 🤔
-- ⚡ Fun fact? **Start using Pomodor timer to remember eating and drinking to remain as a human being while coding... 🤖**
+**Programming actualizes my imagination & ideas which makes me fall into it!
+I think I like problems... 🤔** ⚡ Fun fact **Start using Pomodor timer to remember eating and drinking to remain as a human being while coding... 🤖**
 <br />

 ### 🛠 Tech Tools 🛠